denten-books/plain-text/4-format.md

 thought became a letter, a signal, a magnetic mark, a ray of light, and a phase of the liquid crystal.
 And in the chapter before that, we saw the strange admixture of content and control particular to computational devices.
-Programming languages guide thought through a series of transformations during transmission.
-They break it up into differentiated units and assemble it back together into a continuous, affective whole.
-Such construction and deconstruction constitutes the essence of formatting.
+Programming languages guide thought through a series of transformations in the passage between bodies, screens, and archives.
+Code breaks thought up into differentiated units and assembles it back together into a continuous, affective whole.
+Roman Jacobson called it the "profuse exchange of ritualized formulas" or the phatic function of language [@malinowski_problem_1923, 146;
+@jakobson_closing_1960, 355].
+Such construction and deconstruction of meaning shapes is the essence of formatting.
 For example, imagine if we were to communicate through telegraph in two different languages.
 Aside from our conversation, I would occasionally send a control code to your receiving device to change from the mode of "English language" into the "French language" mode.
 The computer instruction *attunes* the receiver to a different *mode* of listening.
 In our case, it transforms a English language machine into a French language one.
 It is in that sense that the "programmatic sign" acquires a non-representational, "tactical" character.
-Stripped of "references," "resemblances," and "designations" the innocuous formatting layer "commands" and "controls."
+Stripped of references, resemblances, and designations the innocuous formatting layer commands and controls.

 Unlike figurative language, formatting codes and programming languages function in the imperative.
-They do not stand for action.
+They do not stand for action, they are action.
 More binding than J.L.
-Austin's "speech acts," control codes command specific action.
+Austin's "speech acts," control codes arrange and regulate.
 The difference between representation and control is one of brute force.
-It lies in the difference between a restraining order and physical restraint.
+It lies in the distinction between a restraining order and physical restraint.
 A restraining order *represents* the calling forth of codified power.
 Physical restraints, like the plastic handcuffs widely used in contemporary policing, *enact* the exercise of codified power.
-Like all violence they does not stand for anything.
+Like all violence they do not stand for anything.
 Stripped of references, resemblances, and designations, they are in themselves an arrangement and a rearrangement of matter.
 The handcuffs contort the body into the shape of submission.
 Absent a body, the restraints draw an empty shape.

 Code acts similarly to shape the word.
-Yet, literary-theoretical discourse usually consigns formatting to the status of decoration.
-Definitive histories of the paragraph, the line, or the page await their author.
-Somewhere between idea and material, formatting relates content to matter.
+Yet, literary-theoretical discourse usually consigns formatting to the status of superfluous decoration.
+Consequently, definitive histories of the paragraph, the line, or the page await their author.
+Located somewhere between idea and material, formatting relates content to matter.
+It mediates.
 Think of a paragraph, for example.
 By convention, writers use paragraphs to break up the flow of monolithic thought on a page.
 The paragraph contains information.
 Emptied of content, it simply ceases to exist.
 Can there be an empty paragraph?
-Can the shape of the paragraph persist without the material confines of the page?
-Can we imagine, for example, a paragraph that unfolds not in two dimensions, as it does on a page, but in one, along a straight line?
-What about a three dimensional paragraph---a cube of words instead of a rectangle?
-These are questions boggle the mind because the paragraph draws a singular shape.
+Can the shape of the paragraph persist outside of the material confines of the page or the screen?
+Can we imagine, for example, a paragraph that unfolds spatially not in two dimensions, but in one, along a straight line?
+What about a three dimensional paragraph?
+Can we imagine a cube of words instead of a rectangle?
+These questions boggle the mind because the paragraph draws a singular shape.
 It is a textual container of a type.
-We would give a shape less or more than the paragraph another name.
-It would make for another format.
-To imagine a one-dimensional paragraph is akin to imagining a flat shoebox.
+Any other shape less or more than the paragraph would go by another name.
+It would simply constitute another format.
+To imagine something like a one-dimensional paragraph is akin to imagining a flat shoebox.
 Such a container could no longer hold shoes.
-Similarly, the paragraph identifies a particular arrangement of elements.
-Any other arrangement would go by another name.
+It would hold something else, like images of footwear.
+Similarly, a paragraph identifies a particular arrangement of elements.
+It is a box and a data structure of a shape, capable of holding other arrangements of information like words and sentences.

+One could say, what of a paragraph?
+It is merely one box among many.
+It has only an instrumental function to help get the point across.
+The meat of interpretation lies in the stuff within the container.
+Words come in many other shapes.
+The container is disposable and therefore insignificant.
+In this chapter, I will argue that the containers of meaning could only seem insignificant when there were a few of them and where their nature was static and easily understood.
 The transition between static and dynamic layouts necessitates renewed attention to formatting.
 What you see is what you get on the page.
 On the screen, what you see is but a small part of what you get.
 The "content"---all that is contained on a page, shifts constantly beneath the projected image.
-To put it another way: the familiar container of a "page" is now wrapped within other data containers like "file" and "folder."
-Pages, in the paper-and-ink world usually exist within other data structures like books, book shelves, and archives.
-The computed page simulates structures like pages, files, and folders.
-But, the simulated "pages," "files," and "folders" serve only in the role of a metaphor.
-There is nothing file-like in the arrangement of bits along the surface of the magnetic disk.
-We are presented with the metaphor to make the management of bits more familiar.
+To put it another way: the computed sign circulates in sophisticated containers like files and folders that do much more than hold information passively.
+And there is little that is file-like or page-like in the arrangement of bits along the surface of the magnetic disk.
+We are presented instead with metaphors of pages, files, and folders.

 Consider the following passage from a patent for "Electronic Library," filed by Xerox in 1991, describing "an electronic library metaphor," that:

 > includes a shared books with data base metaphor, a reference books metaphor,
 > and a card catalog metaphor in one system that allows large object oriented